Right of asylum: Contemporary political asylum

 While the Universal Declaration of Human Rights itself is seen generally as non-binding, the right of asylum as defined in the Universal Declaration of Human Rights is referenced in the Convention Relating to the Status of Refugees, which most countries are parties of.
 Currently, in different countries there exist different legal statuses and legal definitions for asylum rights and refugees.
-Asylum is generally seen as a temporary form of refugee.
+Asylum is generally seen as a temporary form of refuge.
 The discretion due to the commonly encountered uncertainty about the credibility of the claims in the asylum application can be reduced with consistent local rules.

 When asylum claims are rejected, non-refoulement applies according to the Convention Relating to the Status of Refugees Article 33, which forbids deporting asylum seekers to any country where "life or freedom would be threatened on account of his race, religion, nationality, membership of a particular social group or political opinion" with exceptions due to security and crime.
 The non-refoulement principle is generally seen as a customary international law.

 Different jurisprudence can be used to interpret the right of asylum, including Critical legal studies and Constitutionalism.

 Upon cessation of the right of asylum, such as when the condition in the country of origin have changed that there is no longer danger of persecution, voluntary expatriation according to non-refoulement or historically in some cases immediate deportation can follow.